 The Blend of Joviality and Grieving

-Paying the Final Respects
+Paying Final Respects

 As time has passed, the tradition of the Irish wake started to vanish, but it hasn’t ended by any means.
-A lot of people still carry out this custom in a very traditional way.
-In the modern times, Ireland became a diverse country.
+Many people still carry out this custom in a very traditional way.
+In modern times, Ireland has become a diverse country.

 The Irish wake no longer lasts for days; it only takes a few hours or an entire day at maximum.
-It is a party where everyone is welcome to attend.
+It is a party that everyone is welcome to attend.
 It is most commonly held in the local pub, so invites are unnecessary.

-Traditions of the Modern Version of the Irish Wake
+Modern Traditions of the Irish Wake

 Throwing an Irish wake party is more flexible than it used to be in the old days.
 People often discuss their funeral wishes while alive, and families usually want the day to represent the person they know and love.

-In the west it is common to have the public viewing in a funeral home, where anyone can attend to pay respects.
-The Irish wake takes place that night in the home of the family, reserved for close friends, family and neighbours.
+In the West, it is common to have the public viewing in a funeral home, where anyone can attend to pay respects.
+The Irish wake takes place that night in the family’s home, reserved for close friends, family and neighbours.

-- Body is prepared at funeral home
+- The body is prepared at the funeral home

-- Public viewing at funeral home
+- Public viewing at the funeral home

-- Wake at deceased’s/family home
+- Wake at the deceased’s family’s home

-- Funeral at church
+- Funeral at the church

-- Burial / cremation
+- Burial or cremation

-- Funeral reception at local pub
+- Funeral reception at a local pub or restaurant

 Food and Beverages of the Irish Wake